johndeweyzxc/Coffee-Shop/README.md

 ### Admin use cases

-- <b>Create product - Create a product and its available addons
+- <b>Create product</b> - Create a product and its available addons
-- <b>View order - View orders placed by all clients, admin can delete them
+- <b>View order</b> - View orders placed by all clients, admin can delete them
-- <b>Update order status - Updates the status of the order
+- <b>Update order status</b> - Updates the status of the order

-#### \*An admin can also be the owner of the shop
+#### NOTE: An admin can also be the owner of the shop or vice versa

 ## Web app architecture